Documentation

 µJS prefetches pages when the user hovers over a link.
 This saves ~100–300ms on click, making navigation feel nearly instant.

-Prefetch is enabled by default.
+Prefetch is enabled by default for GET requests.
 When the user hovers over a link, µJS waits 50ms before fetching the target page in the background — this avoids unnecessary requests when the mouse passes briefly over a link.
-The result is cached (one entry per URL, 3-second lifetime), and the cache is consumed on click.
+The result is cached (one entry per URL), and the cache is consumed on click.
+Links with a non-GET mu-method are excluded from prefetch.

 mu.init({ prefetch: false });